jevansiv/INDOT-Autonomous-Mower-Project/README.md

 - Copy over ROS2 configuration blueprint details from OSCAR or other developed platform

 ## Sensor Setup
+Sensors are blueprints in the content browser that can be pulled into the vehicle and configured in the vehicle's blueprint for ROS2 configuration.
+OSCAS's blueprint can be used for reference to develop custom configurations.
+These sensors were developed upon [rclUE](https://github.com/rapyuta-robotics/rclUE/tree/UE5_devel_humble) and [RapyutaSimulationPlugins](https://github.com/rapyuta-robotics/RapyutaSimulationPlugins/tree/devel) with added sensor types and noise modeling.

+### Sensor options:
+ - GPS
+ - IMU
+ - RGB Camera
+ - Depth Camera
+ - FLIR Camera
+ - Ultrasonic
+ - Radar
+ - LiDAR

 ## Data Collection
 This project includes modules for recording sensor data: